Free Things to Do in Hualien

 Get outside and explore without spending a dime.

-Liyu Lake bird-watching boardwalk Free
+Liyu Lake Shore Loop Free

 Budget-Friendly Extras